wikimedia/eventmetrics/README.md

 There is one internal [Symfony bundle](https://symfony.com/doc/current/bundles.html), called `AppBundle`.
 It contains a separate directory for the controllers, models, respositories, Twig helpers, and fixtures.

-Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the grantmetrics database.
+Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the `grantmetrics` database.
+Database interaction should generally be done with Doctrine's `EntityManager`.

 Repositories are responsible for querying the replicas, MediaWiki API, file system, etc., wherever external data lives.
 They do not do any post-processing.
 Repositories should automatically be assigned to the models, but you may need to set the DI container too.
 The process would look something like: